Counselling psychologist

 education support services.

-You would have to deal with people who may be very upset or confused.
-They may show challenging behaviour and be difficult to work with.
-You would need to be calm, very patient and have a high level of self-awareness.
+Remember, you'll deal with people who may be very upset or confused.
+They could show challenging behaviour and be difficult to work with.
+You'll need to be calm, patient and have a high level of self-awareness.

 Explore more information about this job